- Policy Issues

 Electricity is produced by using the heat from fission to create mechanical energy, which turns an electric generator.
 In most cases the heat is used to make steam, which turns a turbine, that then turns the generator.

-The two types of light water nuclear reactors operating in the United States are the pressurized water reactor (PWR) and the boiling water reactor (BWR).
+The two types of nuclear reactors operating in the United States are the pressurized water reactor (PWR) and the boiling water reactor (BWR).
 The heat for the BWR is produced in the same way as for a PWR.
 However, the water is allowed to boil and the steam proceeds directly to the turbine.
 Once the steam passes through the turbine, it is condensed back to water just like in the PWR.
 This water is then pumped back to the reactor to be heated again, continuing the process.